Emergency or Not?

 - Confusion or loss of consciousness, especially after a head injury.

 - Venomous snake bites.

 - Bites from scorpion stings or poisonous spiders, such as black widows or brown recluses — particularly in the case of small children, the elderly or anyone with a suppressed immune system.

 Not all emergencies that should be treated in the hospital are immediately life- threatening.
 In such cases, call 9-1-1.
 When paramedics arrive, they'll evaluate the situation and tell you if it's safe to take your loved one to the hospital yourself.

 However, individuals with chest pain, dizziness or stroke symptoms should never drive themselves to the hospital.
 It's dangerous for them and other drivers.

-Urgent conditions usually can be treated at home until you're able to visit an urgent or immediate care center or your physician.
+Urgent conditions usually can be treated at home until you're able to visit an immediate care center or your physician.
 Examples of urgent situations include:

 - Ear infections.

 Physician Office Visits